ptomulik/testmd/README.md

      "apache2-bin", "apache2-threaded-dev", "apache2-suexec-pristine",
      "apache2.2-common"]

-There are other, perhaps more useful methods.
+There are also other methods.
 For example:

     apache_versions = repo.package_versions_with_prefix('apache')

-would return a hash with keys being the package names from previous example and arrays of available versions as values:
+would return a hash with keys being the package names (from previous example) and arrays of available versions as values:

     {
       "apache2"             => ["2.4.6-2", "2.2.22-13"],